fedora-modularity/meta-test-family/docs/user_guide/scheduling.rst

 Taskotron Wokflow
 ----------------------------
 - Production instance: https://taskotron.fedoraproject.org/resultsdb/results?testcases=dist.modularity-testing-framework
-    - Trigerred fedmsg via **module-stream-version** string
+    - Triggered fedmsg via **module-stream-version** string
-    - Trigerred by **Module Build system** done message, list of all: https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.mbs.module.state.change
+    - Triggered by **Module Build system** done message, list of all: https://apps.fedoraproject.org/datagrepper/raw?topic=org.fedoraproject.prod.mbs.module.state.change
     - There is general `runtask.yml` taskotron trigger: https://pagure.io/taskotron/task-modularity-testing-framework
         - There is just one for every module and it contains whole logic where to find tests for module.
         - Not needed to duplicate `runtash.yml` for each component.
 Scheduler is same (existing Makefile)